Introduction

 sudo iptables -S

-To delete a specific rule choose a rule from sudo iptables -S
+To delete a specific rule choose a rule from sudo iptables -S and replace -A with -D.

 # -A INPUT -p tcp -m tcp --dport 22 -j ACCEPT